biohacker0/matiksCrack0/readme.md

 - To get game id, start any due game, and in the URL like: https://www.matiks.com/game/681dca234ea66a4648a40657/play that 681qba111ac54a4648a30616 is the game id

+## Disclaimer

+- for educational and security testing purposes only. use responsibly in compliance with matiks’ terms of service to learn about api interactions and promote secure system design.

+- The author(s) assume no liability and are not responsible for any misuse or damage caused by this program.
+Users are solely responsible for ensuring their use complies with all applicable laws and regulations.